Skip to content

 1.5 The Scientific Foundation: Locard's Exchange Principle

-The cornerstone of forensic science—both physical and digital—is Locard’s Exchange Principle.
+The foundational principle of forensic science, both physical and digital, is Locard's Exchange Principle.
 Edmond Locard, a French criminologist often referred to as the "Sherlock Holmes of France," established this theory in the early 20th century.

 The Core Concept